sne6/Airline_Reservation_System/README.md

 **Key Contributions**:
 - Designed and implemented a relational database with 4+ interrelated tables to model real-world airline operations.
 - Wrote optimized queries to handle flight schedules, seat availability, and fare calculations.
-- Developed **updateable and scalable structures** to support future features, like loyalty programs and multi-city bookings.
+- Developed **updateable and scalable structures** to support future features, like loyalty programs and bookings.